lester0866/starter-hugo-academic/content/authors/admin/_index.md

 I am a visiting student at MIT working on robot learning, hosted by [Chuang Gan](http://people.csail.mit.edu/ganchuang/) and [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html).

 I am also a final-year undergraduate in computer science at the University of Rochester, where I was fortunate to be advised by [Chenliang Xu](https://www.cs.rochester.edu/~cxu22/) on audio-visual learning.
 Previously, I was fortunate to work with [Thomas Serre](https://serre-lab.clps.brown.edu/person/thomas-serre/) on cancer detection, starting as a high school researcher at Brown University.

+ My research interests span robot learning, computer vision, and physics simulation.
+Currently, I develop methods for robots to learn to interact with deformable objects with challenging dynamics.

 ---